 DataCollection passed into the function by the pipeline system will initially be empty (when the function is

-run for the first time) and your code should populate it with new data objects, typically by appending them to the
+run for the first time).
+Your code should populate it with new data objects, typically by appending them to the

 or by assigning them directly to specific storage fields such as the